Some things were not supposed to be Turing-complete. This is a collection of such accidents.

 Apache comes with the mod_rewrite plugin to rewrite URLs.
 These rules ultimately are a Turing complete string rewrite system.
 Though the default configuration sets very low limits to recursion.

 A Pokemon game, which is finished in 1minute 36seconds.
 The interesting point about this speedrun is the bug it exploits.
-Turns out the game logic itself is Turing-complete in the sense that you can rewrite the assembly itself with game actions.
+Turns out the game logic itself is Turing-complete in the sense that you can write assembly by filling the player inventory appropriately.
+Executing this assembly is not part of the (intended) game though.
+I consider it close enough to keep it on this list.
 For example, someone turned the game into a MIDI player.

 Scala Type System